Organic-Code/Breep/README.md

     All linguistic versions of this Licence, approved by the European Commission, have identical value.
     Parties can take advantage of the linguistic version of their choice.

+## Author

+[Lucas Lazare](https://github.com/Organic-code), an IT student frustrated from not being able to properly use java's broken network library, and inspired by [KryoNet](https://github.com/EsotericSoftware/kryonet)